nehaagrawal

 Iterative Implementation

-Focus on Finding the Right AI Use Case Before Adopting Crawl-Walk-Run-Fly Methodology
+Focus on Finding the Right AI Use Case Before Adopting the Crawl-Walk-Run-Fly Methodology

 Implement Continuous User Research & Feedback